-- 2.28 The use of ATS Interfacility Data Communication (AIDC), as defined in the ICAO, Doc 9694, Manual of Air Traffic Services Data Link Applications improves the coordination between air traffic service units (ATSUs).
-The transfer of communication in a data link environment improves the efficiency of this process. - 2.29 In accordance with the MID Air Navigation Strategy AIDC/OLDI should be implemented between all adjacent ACCs.

-XI.
-Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, where appropriate

-- 2.30 Continuous climb operation (CCO) is an operation, enabled by airspace design, procedure design and ATC, in which a departing aircraft climbs continuously, to the greatest possible extent, by employing optimum climb engine thrust and climb speeds until reaching the cruise flight level. - 2.31 Continuous descent operation (CDO) is an operation, enabled by airspace design, procedure design and ATC, in which an arriving aircraft descends continuously, to the greatest possible extent, by employing minimum engine thrust, ideally in a low drag configuration, prior to the final approach fix/final approach point. - 2.32 ASBU B0 Modules CCO and CDO are considered as priority for implementation in the MID Region and are included in the MID Air Navigation Strategy. - 2.33 States are encouraged to implement CCO and CDO, where applicable.
+- 2.282.27 The use of ATS Interfacility Data Communication (AIDC), as defined in the ICAO, Doc 9694, Manual of Air Traffic Services Data Link Applications improves the coordination between air traffic service units (ATSUs).
+The transfer of communication in a data link environment improves the efficiency of this process and the overall air traffic coordination management-. - 2.292.28 In accordance with the MID Air Navigation Strategy AIDC/OLDI should be implemented between all adjacent ACCs.
+This consider as one of the main enabler for airspace concept according to the applicability table (ref CAO MID Doc xxx). - XI.X.
+Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, as basis for the operations within TMAswhere appropriate - 2.302.29 Continuous climb operation (CCO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which a departing aircraft climbs continuously, to the greatest possible extent, by employing optimum climb engine thrust and climb speeds until reaching the cruise flight level. - 2.312.30 Continuous descent operation (CDO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which an arriving aircraft descends continuously, to the greatest possible extent, by employing minimum engine thrust, ideally in a low drag configuration, prior to the final approach fix/final approach point. - 2.322.31 ASBU APTA-B0/4 CDO (Basic) and APTA-B0/5 (CCO basic) B0 Modules CCO and CDO are considered as priority 1 for implementation in the MID Region and are included in the MID Air Navigation Strategy. - 2.332.32 States are encouraged to implement CCO and CDO, where applicable.

-XII.
-Consider the implementation of Bilateral, Sub-regional or regional ATFM services
+XII.XI.
+Consider the iImplementation of Bilateral, Sub-regional or regional Multi-Nodal ATFM services concept.

-- 2.34 Air Traffic Flow Management (ATFM) is used to manage the flow of traffic in a way that minimizes delays and maximizes the use of the entire airspace.
+- 2.342.33 Air Traffic Flow Management (ATFM) is used to manage the flow of traffic in a way that minimizes delays and maximizes the use of the entire airspace.
 ATFM can regulate traffic flows involving departure slots, smooth flows and manage rates of entry into airspace along traffic axes, manage arrival time at waypoints or Flight Information Region (FIR)/sector boundaries and re-route traffic to avoid saturated areas.
-ATFM may also be used to address system disruptions including a crisis caused by human or natural phenomena - 2.35 ATFM and its applications should not be restricted to one State or FIR because of their far-reaching effects on the flow of traffic elsewhere.
-Doc 4444 Procedures for Air Navigation Services Air Traffic Management (PANS-ATM) recognizes this important fact, stating that ATFM should be implemented on the basis of a Regional Air Navigation Agreement or, when appropriate, a Multilateral Agreement. - 2.36 A MID Region ATFM service/system should be implemented to manage efficiently the traffic flows within and across the Region.
+ATFM may also be used to address system disruptions including a crisis eaused by human or natural phenomena constrained airspace, severe meteorological conditions or any other phenomena or event affecting the flights. - 2.352.34 ATFM and its applications should not be restricted to one State or FIR because of their far-reaching effects on the flow of traffic elsewhere.
+Doc 4444 Procedures for Air Navigation Services Air Traffic Management (PANS-ATM) recognizes this important fact, stating that ATFM should be implemented on the basis of a Regional Air Navigation Agreement or, when appropriate, a Multilateral Agreement. - 2.35 A MID Region ATFM service/system should be implemented to manage efficiently the traffic flows within and across the Region.
 Nevertheless, all initiatives to improve traffic flows should be exhausted before implementation of any ATFM measures in the MID Region.
+This approach should be capture as part of the airspace concept to be developed by ICAO MID States. - 2.36 The MID ATFM CONOPS was developed considering many international experiences and current Regional capabilities, in order to provide a regional framework to MID States, and could be evolved in the future to a centralized ATFM solution.